 Alcohol abuse can bring along devastating side effects.
-Pinpointing one’s addiction to a certain stage of alcoholism is the first step forward in treating the hazardous dependence.
+Pinpointing one’s addiction to a certain stage of alcoholism is the first step forward in treating hazardous dependence.
 Roughly speaking, the abuse develops through four stages of alcoholism, with each stage being treatable.
-It’s important to remember it is never too late to get help; achieving sobriety accounts for an improved wellbeing and a much healthier lifestyle.
+It’s important to remember it is never too late to get help; achieving sobriety accounts for improved wellbeing and a much healthier lifestyle.

 What do Different Alcoholism Stages Have in Common?

-Also called alcohol use disorder, alcoholism is a serious addiction which takes a firm grip on one in every twelve Americans, fuelled by a substance which is the third leading cause of death in the country.
+Also called alcohol use disorder, alcoholism is a severe addiction that takes a firm grip on one in every twelve Americans, fuelled by a substance which is the third leading cause of death in the country.
 Most people can handle occasional consumption with ease.
 Others, with certain risk factors, aren’t so lucky and fall into one of the four stages of alcohol abuse.
 And while individuals who experience alcohol use disorder are never the same, the side effects of their excessive drinking across stages of alcoholism will be alike.

 Identifying Alcoholism Stages

 When diagnosing an alcohol use disorder, a clinician may seek guidance in the Diagnostic and Statistical Manual of Mental Disorder-5 (DSM-5).
 This diagnostic tool allows professionals in the field to identify the stage of alcoholism their patients are facing.
 DSM-5 contains a list of 11 symptoms which will determine the severity grade of one’s condition.